acherm/acherm.github.io/_posts/2020-04-10-LongestChessGame.md

 ![Extraction process](/assets/longest-jupyter.png)

-Anyway, I've also succeeded to open the game with my chess player reader made on top of Jupyter notebook (see my blog post: http://blog.mathieuacher.com/JupyterChess/) and with python chess library.
+Anyway, I've also succeeded to open the game with my chess player reader made on top of Jupyter notebook (see [my previous blog post](http://blog.mathieuacher.com/JupyterChess/)) and with python chess library.

 ## Youtube and GIFs